OpenAutomationTechnologies/openPOWERLINK_V2/readme.txt

 Requirements for X86 Demo
 --------------------------

-- Linux kernel version 2.6.23 or later with CONFIG_HIGH_RES_TIMERS enabled
+- Linux kernel version 2.6.23 or later (last tested version 2.6.27) with CONFIG_HIGH_RES_TIMERS enabled
     * this needs ACPI support, maybe you need to append "highres=on" or "acpi=force" to kernel command line for older BIOSes)